vilisimo/website/content/projects/books-crud.md

 ---
-date: 2018-01-11T22:40:08+02:00
 title: Books CRUD
 draft: false
 project: books-crud
-weight: 5
+weight: 6
 ---
 The project is a proof of concept CRUD app.
 Its main purpose was to have a place to play with:

 - Dropwizard
 - Groovy + Spock